Skywatch: What’s happening in the heavens in January

 Our own planet has some worthy news.
 The Naval Observatory reminds the world that in our annual journey around the sun, Earth reaches perihelion — our closest point to the sun all year — on Jan.
 2 at 8:51 a.m.

 The heavens celebrate the new year by offering shooting stars zipping through the night.
 The Quadrantid meteors peak on the night of Jan.
-2 to 3, according to the International Meteor Organization (imo.net) and the American Meteor Society (amsmeteors.org).
-Both groups think the short peak will render between 110 and 120 meteors an hour, but the waning gibbous moon, which rises the evening of Dec.
+2 and early morning of Jan.
+3, according to the International Meteor Organization (imo.net) and the American Meteor Society (amsmeteors.org).
+Both groups think the short peak will render between 110 and 120 meteors an hour, but the waning gibbous moon, which rises the evening of Jan.
 2, will inevitably wash out many meteors.

 With clear skies, you should be able catch a few of the shower’s brightest shooting stars.
 Meteor showers occur when flyby comets leave a dusty trail behind, so that when Earth runs through the trail, the dirt strikes our atmosphere, burns up and we see shooting stars.
 In the case of the Quadrantids, it’s 2003 EH1 — which is probably now a defunct comet, according to NASA.